lukamiletic95/papers/Push pull push HEAP PSS.md

 The fundamental purpose of PSS is to provide every node with a *peer subset*.
 Until now, the presumption was that a node contains IP addresses of every other node in the network, and when it gossips information, it merely selects *f* nodes uniformly at random, hence creating the peer subset.

-PSS is based on avoiding the requirement that all nodes have to know about one another.
+PSS is based on avoiding that requirement.
 Its idea is to gossip the membership information as well.

 <br/><br/>
 <div align='center'>